JonasHarter/RftgCardGenerator/README.md

 This uses Inkscape and flowRoot (from svg 1.2), for conversion to png.<br />
 This uses the DM Serif font.
 It needs to be installed, so Inkscape can use it.<br />

+They are designed to be printed as 63mm x 88mm and 89mm x 127mm.<br />
+The black border consists of 3mm bleed and 3mm border.<br />

 # Explanation

 <p float="left">